sonic-pi-net/sonic-pi/README.md

 Sonic Pi sits at the intersection between three domains:

-* **Art** - providing means to self expression and and finding new ways of music and notation
+* **Art** - providing means to self expression and to find new ways of music and notation
 * **Technology** - exploring liveness, time and concurrency in programming languages
 * **Education**  - demonstrating that open play increases motivation the classroom